maisano/react-router-transition/README.md

 # React Router Transition

 A simple component for easily declaring mounting and unmounting transitions.
 Built for `react-router`, powered by `react-motion`.
+[Some demos](http://maisano.github.io/react-router-transition/demos/#/fade)

 ```jsx
 import { RouteTransition } from 'react-router-transition';